Lessons from a Unicorn Digital Marketing Assistant who actually does the work:

 Not only do our members support and encourage each other, but I see so many job leads popping up there too.

-There are frequently posts like, “Hey – my favorite client needs more help with XYZ but that’s not really my thing.
+There are frequent posts like, “Hey – my favorite client needs more help with XYZ but that’s not really my thing.
 Who here can help her?!?”

 I am looking for digital service providers and virtual assistants who know: